 Other varieties have the very same paradigm with respect to the lack of an aspectual infinitive construction for the 1st and 2nd persons plural and with past tenses and imperatives: the varieties of Castellana, Turi, Rutigliano, Mola and Poligano.
 These towns are also in the south-eastern part of Bari.

+Following the data of Manzini et al. (2017), we can find only two varieties in which both the matrix auxiliary and the embedded verb show the full inflectional paradigm (with no specialized forms for the auxiliary): the Apulian variety of Torre S. Susanna and the Sicilian variety of Modica.
+Nevertheless, there is a single example of the matrix verb bearing the full inflectional specifications to the exclusion of the embedded verb, namely Carmiano (Apulia).
+For a detailed analysis of the micro-parametric variation in aspectual inflected constructions, see Manzini et al. (2017).

+In the variety of Camporeale (Manzini, Lorusso & Savoia 2017: 38).

 This reduplication in Gungbe seems to pattern with the double inflection described here.
 Nevertheless, it is difficult to find an immediate connection between the two types of constructions, and it is far from the aim of the present work to find one.
 Further analysis is needed to compare the two types of progressives.
 For present purposes, it is relevant that the progressive particle can be associated with a locative element and that its presence may imply a morphological change on the lexical verb.
 For a detailed discussion of the progressive in Gungbe, see Aboh (2004; 2009).